phiweger/clonepool/writing/draft.md

 ![Illustration of the clonepool algorithm.
 Circles denote the wells, each containing a pool of samples (small squares).
 A distinct color marks all replicates of a single sample.
-Positive and negative samples are flagged with "+" or "-", respectively.
+Positive samples are flagged with "+", negative ones remain empty.
 Positive pools are shaded in grey, negative ones in white.
 In a first phase, all samples that have at least one replicate in a negative pool are identified as negative (blue, green).
 In the second phase, samples that only occur in positive pools and where at least one replicate is